 Additionally, eat it with your favorite Mexican and Tex Mex dishes: tacos, burritos, nachos (using compliant tortilla chips), and more!

 Add some zesty, spicy, and healthy deliciousness to tacos, burritos, chips and more with this chunky, Low FODMAP Instant Pot Salsa!
-Low FODMAP, Keto, low carb, Paleo, Whole30, and vegan.
+Low FODMAP, Keto, low carb, Paleo, Whole30, and vegan when eaten with compliant chips.

 - 2 tablespoons garlic-infused olive oil